uxtely/js-utils/static-pages-bundler/README.md

 URLs, it saves the pages without the `.html` extension, see [Pretty routes for static HTML](https://blog.uidrafter.com/pretty-routes-for-static-html)

-- **Assets and CSP:** JS and CSS files get inlined with their corresponding CSP nonces.
+- **Assets:** JS and CSS files get inlined with their corresponding CSP nonces.

 - **Minifiers:** The HTML and CSS minifiers are custom, but you can point them to a popular NPM package like we do in [minifyJS](./minifyJS.js)